 We arrived in Quilotoa around 4:00 PM, with hopes of seeing the famous Quilotoa lake before dark.
 However, at over 12,000′ the city was blanketed in so much fog we could hardly see across the street, a daily occurrence there.
 Instead, we checked into our hostel for a much needed rest.

 The village of Quilotoa charges $2 per person entry, but it covers the cost for parking and entrance into the Laguna de Quilotoa ecological reserve.

-We stayed at the Hostal Cabañas Quilotoa, which cost us $20 per person for the night, but it also included breakfast and dinner at the neighbouring hostal, under the same ownership.
+We stayed at the Hostal Cabañas Quilotoa, which cost us $20 per person for the night, it also included breakfast and dinner at the neighboring hostal, under the same ownership.
 We were given a room with two queen size beds, so my guess is if four people stay in the room, the cost per person does go down.